bee-anchor/yoga/README.md

     run.py
 ```

-1. Clone faf
+1. Clone yoga
 ```
-git clone git@bitbucket.org:infinityworksconsulting/faf.git
+git clone git@bitbucket.org:infinityworksconsulting/yoga.git
 ```
-1. Install faf as a dependency for your project using pip (highly recommend you use a virtual env!)
+1. Install yoga as a dependency for your project using pip (highly recommend you use a virtual env!)
 ```
-pip install /path/to/faf/setup.py
+pip install /path/to/yoga/setup.py
 ```
-1. Copy the config from `faf/resources/example_config.ini` to your `config.ini` in your project, and change the values to those for your project.
+1. Copy the config from `yoga/resources/example_config.ini` to your `config.ini` in your project, and change the values to those for your project.
-1. Copy one of the example runners from `faf/resources` to your `run.py` file (the pytest one is currently best supported and tested)
+1. Copy one of the example runners from `yoga/resources` to your `run.py` file (the pytest one is currently best supported and tested)
 1. Start writing tests
 1. Run your tests! e.g. locally with
 ```